AdaCore/training_material/courses/spark_for_ada_programmers/labs/11_advanced_flow_analysis.lab.rst

 - Run :toolname:`GNATprove` in flow analysis mode

   + Do you understand the reason for the check messages?
-  + Either adapt the flow dependencies or justify the messages with pragma :code:`Annotate`
+  + Either adapt the flow dependencies or justify the messages with pragma :ada:`Annotate`